kirstin/kirstinheidler.co.uk/pages/prices-and-packages.md

 ---
 layout              : page
 sidebar             : right
+title               : "Services"
+meta_title          : "Services"
-title               : "Packages and Prizes" meta_title          : "Packages and prizes offered by Kirstin Heidler" teaser              : "Here is an overview of the costs and your gifting invitations." permalink           : "/packages-and-prizes/"
+teaser              : "Here is an overview of the costs and your gifting invitations." permalink           : "/services/"
 breadcrumb: true
 #image:
 #    thumb: gallery-example-2-thumb.jpg